Post Actions

 // SPDX-License-Identifier: MITpragma solidity ^0.8.20;

-import { IPostAction } from "contracts/interfaces/IPostAction.sol";import { KeyValue } from "contracts/core/types/Types.sol";import { BasePostAction } from "contracts/actions/post/base/BasePostAction.sol";
+import { IPostAction } from "contracts/interfaces/IPostAction.sol";import { KeyValue } from "contracts/core/types/Types.sol";import { OwnableMetadataBasedPostAction } from "contracts/actions/post/base/OwnableMetadataBasedPostAction.sol";

-contract SimplePollVoteAction is BasePostAction { event PollVoted(address indexed voter, uint256 indexed postId, bool vote);
+contract SimplePollVoteAction is OwnableMetadataBasedPostAction { event PollVoted(address indexed voter, uint256 indexed postId, bool vote);

 mapping(address feed => mapping(uint256 postId => mapping(address voter => bool hasVoted))) private _hasVoted;